Jack and Jill School

-Jack & Jill School is composed of preschool and elementary institutions located in Homesite and City Heights in Bacolod, the capital of Negros Occidental province of the Philippines.
-Informally referred to by its acronym "JJS", it is a private, non-sectarian, educational institution with an enrollment of more than 600 pupils.
-Out of town branch is located in Magsaysay St. in Victorias City.
+Jack & Jill School is a former preschool and elementary institution, which was located in Homesite and City Heights in Bacolod, the capital of Negros Occidental province of the Philippines.
+Informally referred to by its acronym "JJS", it was a private, non-sectarian, educational institution with an enrollment of more than 600 pupils.
+The out-of-town branch was located in Magsaysay St. in Victorias City.

-It is one of the few institutions in the country where Karate is part of the school curriculum; Karate is included in physical education class all year round.
+It was one of the few institutions in the country where Karate was part of the school curriculum; Karate was included in physical education class all year round.
+The school closed in 2023, after 60 years of operation, due to falling enrollment.

 History

 Jack & Jill School was founded by Cecilia del Castillo-Lopez as a preschool in 1963.
 She converted her living room into a classroom and started teaching to 23 boys and girls from the small neighborhood of Homesite.
 In 1979, Jack & Jill Kinder School in Homesite expanded to include an elementary school.
 A few years later, another elementary branch in Victorias was opened in 1981.
 The year 1995 resulted in the simultaneous establishment of Castleson High in Homesite, Castleson High in City Heights, and Sidera Special Child Center in City Heights.
 In the next year, Castleson High Schools in Homesite and City Heights were merged to become one school located in City Heights Subdivision.
 Throughout Jack & Jill School's history, other branches in Airport, La Granja, Paglaum, and La Carlota were also opened and later closed.
-School year 2013 will celebrates Golden Jubillee Year in Jack and Jill School-Homesite in Bacolod City.Karate is the famous game in the school.
+School year 2013 will celebrates Golden Jubillee Year in Jack and Jill School-Homesite in Bacolod City.
+Karate is the famous game in the school.

+Closure

+After 60 years of service to the community, Jack & Jill Schools and Castleson High Schools permanently close their doors on June 30, 2023.
+Due to the reverberating effects of the pandemic, management indicated the insurmountable burden on its finances despite a swift conversion to online classes and intensive teacher training.
+Dr. Muriel Lopez-Wagner, president at the time of closure, stated that they have been grieving the loss of Mrs. Cecilia del Castillo Lopez since 2020 as well as feeling the distress as they watched the decrease in enrollment year after year.
+"I think several significant factors led to the ultimate financial collapse, where the only way out was to sell a building", said Lopez.
+At the same time, she expressed her deepest gratitude to hundreds of parents, students, alumni, teachers, staff, and loyal supporters who will always carry the Jack & Jill trademark and love.
+School staff prepared for a smooth transfer of their current students to other schools.

 Administration

-Cecilia del Castillo-Lopez continues to oversee the schools' financial affairs.
-Her daughter serves as President while her grandson serves as Vice-President of Finance and Administration.
-The Director of Academic Affairs oversees all schools and provides support in terms of curriculum and resources.
-The school year 2010-11 marks the transitional year when Mrs. Lopez relinquished the decision-making tasks to the president and the current director.
+Cecilia del Castillo-Lopez oversaw the schools' financial affairs until her death in 2020.
+Her daughter served as President while her grandson served as Vice-President of Finance and Administration.
+The Director of Academic Affairs oversaw all schools and provided support in terms of curriculum and resources.
+The school year 2010-11 marked the transitional year when Mrs. Lopez relinquished the decision-making tasks to the president and the current director.